dubzzz/fast-check/website/docs/introduction/why-property-based.md

 # Why Property-Based?

-Learn about the benefits and advantages of property-based testing.
+Learn about the benefits and advantages of property-based testing

 ## Testing today